Once upon a time there was a co-worker.

 My response was that he should have used decent labels.
 Most of my self-burnt music CDs have adhesive labels, and they play fine.
 He didn’t believe me.

-Today he’s right.
-The vast majority of my self-burnt music CD-Rs have become near unplayable — whether with or without adhesive labels, although he must be given credit: the unstickered ones are less troublesome.
+The vast majority of my self-burnt music CD-Rs have become near unplayable — whether with or without adhesive labels, although he must be given some credit: the unstickered ones are certainly less troublesome.

 And here follows my most recent adventure: ripping those bastards.